runatlantis/terraform-gce-atlantis/README.md

 - **Custom port for Atlantis** - This module features the ability to run Atlantis on a custom port, simply set the `ATLANTIS_PORT` environment variable.

+- **Separate Persistent Data Disk** - The VM instance has a separate attached persistent data disk attached to it to ensure that Atlantis data is persisted and not lost if the VM is deleted or terminated.

 - **Shielded VM** - A Shielded VM is a VM that's hardened by a set of security controls that help defend against rootkits and bootkits.
 Using a Shielded VM helps protect enterprise workloads from threats like remote attacks, privilege escalation, and malicious insiders.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->